On a constant curvature statistical manifold: Introduction

 This pair $(g, \nabla)$ is called a \textit{statistical structure} if $C$ is totally symmetric, and the tensor $C$ will be called the \textit{cubic form} or the \textit{cubic tensor}.
 A pseudo-Riemannian manifold $(M, g)$ with a statistical structure $(g, \nabla)$ will be called the \textit{statistical manifold} and it will be denoted by a triad $(M, g, \nabla)$.
 It is important to consider the \textit{dual} torsion-free affine connection $\nabla^*$ for a statistical manifold $(M, g, \nabla)$ defined by

-Note that $\nabla = \nabla^*$ if and only if $\nabla$ is the Levi-Civita connection for the metric $g$.
-Thus the statistical manifold is a natural generalization of a pseudo-Riemannian manifold.
+Note that $\nabla = \nabla^*$ if and only if $\nabla$ is the Levi-Civita connection of the metric $g$.
+Thus the statistical manifold is a natural generalization of a pseudo-Riemannian manifold with the Levi-Civita connection, which gives a trivial statistical structure.
 For the theory of statistical manifolds, we refer the readers to \cite{AN}.